Subscribe to updates

 Hertfordshire Libraries Motion

-The panel considered the Hertfordshire Libraries Motion, proposed by Councillor Richard Roberts and seconded by Councillor Albert.
-Councillor Roberts said that the main purpose of bringing this motion is not for us to spend two hours on this, but to acknowledge that our library service is something that is an exemplar within what we do at Hertfordshire County Council.
-He said that the library service is spread right across our county, allowing our community to learn, to play, to sing, to make things, to communicate, to go and get books, to read magazines and newspapers.
-He implored that we commit to protecting the integrity of the library service from here on onwards.
+The panel considered the Hertfordshire Libraries Motion.
+Councillor Richard Roberts introduced the motion, saying that the main purpose of bringing it was to acknowledge that the library service was an exemplar within what the council does.
+He said that the library service was spread right across the county, allowing the community to learn, to play, to sing, to make things, to communicate, to go and get books, to read magazines and newspapers.
+He implored that the council commit to protecting the integrity of the library service from here on onwards.

-Councillor Albert said that it might be good to get a deeper dive with our library service here, where we've had some deep dives at this panel before.
+Councillor Albert said that it might be good to get a deeper dive with the library service at some point in the new year.

-Councillor Curtis said that it would be remiss of me, and not to mention the collaborations between some of our libraries and the post office, in terms of keeping post offices in our town centres.
+Councillor Curtis said that it would be remiss of him not to mention the collaborations between some of our libraries and the post office, in terms of keeping post offices in our town centres.

-The panel agreed to note that the Cabinet panel consider the response to the motion set out above, and that there are no recommendations set out in relation to this motion.
+The panel then agreed to note the Cabinet panel consider the response to the motion set out above, and that there were no recommendations set out in relation to this motion.

 Attendees